The Writing Process

 Please note that the Publications Team prefers drafts to be submitted in Microsoft Word.
 Word provides a wealth of desktop publishing tools, such as the ability to create lists, tables, headers and sub headers, and to display and manage edits and suggestions via “Track Changes.”
 The Track Changes feature is a valuable asset in the writing process, especially when multiple authors are involved in the draft.
 It is also a valuable asset to the Publications Team.
 Authors can use it to review who made a particular edit or added a new paragraph.
 The managing editor uses it to create suggested changes, to add questions raised by unclear or incomplete descriptions, and to edit the text.
 At this time, Word documents provide the greatest flexibility when it comes time to import the text into a UME publications template.

 Please note that Word files should be submitted with as little formatting as possible.
-This includes populating the text within a UME template.
-Removing these design elements delays the review process.
+Do not populate the text within a UME template.
+All templates are currently the domain of the publications team; any to which authors may have access are obsolete.
+The managing editor will remove the text from drafts submitted in these templates.
+This extra step delays the review process.

 The Publications Team also accepts drafts as PDF files.
 Some authors prefer to work with a graphic designer to achieve a particular look for their publication, especially if the draft is intended to be part of an existing series.
 The publication may also include non-text items such as PowerPoint files for educational use.
 In that case, the draft must be saved as a PDF file, using a program such as Adobe Acrobat, before it can be uploaded to FastTrack and subsequently edited.
 The editor will provide feedback via Adobe Acrobat’s Comments and Edit Text functions.